wallaby-rails/wallaby-rails/README.md

 ![Travis CI](https://travis-ci.org/reinteractive/wallaby.svg)

-Wallaby is a Rails engine to manage your data.
+Wallaby is a Rails engine to manage data, and it can be easily customized in Rails way using controllers and views.
 You could have a play with the [demo here](https://wallaby-demo.herokuapp.com/admin/)

 ## Features

 - It supports Devise and CanCanCan, and provides configurations for your own authentication.
-- Ready to use, neat looking.
+- Easy setup, ready for use, neat looking.
 And you won't miss any of these features (search/pagination/sorting/form validation/flash messages).
 - No DSL, pure Rails and minimum learning curve required.
 So it's easy to customize things by extending controllers and partials, and it applies best practices such as Decorator and Service Object. (see [Customization](CUSTOMIZATION.md))

 ### Support